-As a boy living on small islands in the British West Indies in the late 1960-1980s, I was exposed only to cars from Japan and the United Kingdon (UK).
-The West Indies was at that time an aftermarket for used (pre-owned?)
+As a boy living on small islands in the British West Indies in the late 1960-1980s, I was exposed only to cars from Japan and Europe, especially the United Kingdom (UK).
+At that time, the West Indies was an aftermarket for used (pre-owned?)
 Japanese and British cars.
-The Morris, Triumph, Datsun/Nissan, Toyota, Honda, Daihatsu, Mitsubishi, Suzuki brands are all very familiar.
+The Morris, Triumph, Datsun/Nissan, Toyota, Honda, Daihatsu, Mitsubishi, and Suzuki brands are all familiar.
 Similarly to Japan, all of the islands of the former British Commonwealth Caribbean drive on the left side of the road.
-American car companies apparently didn’t care to make left-hand drive cars.
+American car companies didn't care to make left-hand drive cars.

 My dad had a Morris Mini, which, when we lived on the island of Bequia, served as the family car until his third son, my youngest brother, was born.
 While my dad was not a sports car driver, some of his friends took to rally racing Mini Coopers around a course near the Arnos Vale airport in the then British Overseas Territory of St. Vincent & The Grenadines.

 Shortly after that, Morris introduced the Mini Moke, a no-door, no side-panel death trap, which one of my uncles thought was the perfect low-maintenance vehicle for puttering around the narrow pot-holed and cliff-lined coastline of Bequia.
 One uncle owned a Triumph 1300 while another uncle owned a Morris Marina.

 Dad also had a UK version of the Volkswagen Beetle, which I think was his last European car purchase.
 By the early 70s’ cheaper Japanese vehicles had entered the Caribbean market.
 Mom bought a Toyota Starlet hatchback when she started driving.
 Dad purchased a Datsun and then a Toyota Carona.
 Toyota was his brand of choice until Mazda entered the market, but in later years, he drove Hondas.